 Many were quite bleached and worn in the wing.

-The bird below more Yellow-Legged appearance but was size and shape of Armenian, and note scapular pattern, this indivual would be a difficult call in the uk though…
+The bird below more Yellow-Legged appearance, but was size and shape of Armenian, and note scapular pattern and propensity to show silver grey.

-The Second winter birds were more contrasy and, like many more easterly taxa often moult a high percentage of scapulars and wing coverts.
+The Second winter birds were more contrasy and, like many more easterly taxa often moult a high percentage of wing coverts in their post juv moult so have an almost complete grey mantle by the time they reach this age group.

 Adults are smart.